nanoix9/2019Papers/dw/ass2/projectReport.md

 add an extra dimension *SellingItem* which is simply a combination of *Product* and *price*.
 When price changes, a new "selling item" will be created with the same *product_id* and the new *price*.
-This method is show in Figure \ref{fig:alter-price}.
+This method is show in
+\cref{fig:alter-price}.
 The benefit is reducing the required storage for price by normalisation.
 However, this alternative design ends up with an architecture other than star-schema.